manetu/policyengine/docs/docs/concepts/policies.md

 **Note**: The specific integer value can serve as a reason code for auditing.
 The sign determines behavior; the magnitude provides context.

-See [Policy Conjunction](/concepts/policy-conjunction#operation-phase-tri-level-policies) for detailed explanation.
+See [Policy Conjunction](/concepts/policy-conjunction#operation-phase-tri-level-policies) for a detailed explanation.

 ## Policy Inputs